-Rescuing castaway children from the streets for over twenty-two years
+Rescuing castaway children from the streets for over twenty-five years

 Praying over a container loaded with supplies and donated items, bound for Romania

 Richard Wurmbrand and a younger version of me back in 1994.

 Children receiving a nutricious meal at one of our Feeding Centers

 The year was 1960.
 The place was Gonzales, Texas.
 As a young boy of 9 years, I sat at the kitchen table with my Jewish-Christian grandmother listening to a radio program titled, The Christian Jew Hour.
 On this particular day the program featured a Romanian pastor named Richard Wurmbrand.
 As I listened and watched the tears roll down my grandmother’s cheeks, we heard the story of how Pastor Wurmbrand was tortured for his testimony in Communist Romania.
 He shared stories of the children of clergy who become exiles in society, living on the streets and searching for food in the trash containers.
 The people in the towns were afraid to help them, knowing that the secret police or Securitate, would suspect them as being a dissident also.
 As the program finished my grandmother turned to me and said with her deep accent, “You must promise me and promise God that you will always pray for the persecuted church and especially for the poor children who have no home and no one to love them.”
 I remember clearly my reply, though it has now been 55 years, “ I promise that I will always pray for these people and if the day ever comes that I can do more than just pray, I will do all that I can do to help them.”
 And so it began.
 A destiny?
 A Divine calling?
 A purpose and a mission?
 Yes, all of the above.